The

 as suggested in The Da Vinci Code, but a collection of

-sacred objects inscribed on a copper scroll found with the Dead
+sacred objects inscribed on a copper scroll

-Sea scrolls in the 1950's.
-Plantard told interviewers that the
+found with the Dead Sea scrolls in the 1950's.
+Plantard told

-Priory would return this treasure to Israel when "the time was
+interviewers that the Priory would return this treasure to Israel

-right."
-Experts are divided on wheather the treasure mentioned
+when "the time was right."
+Experts are divided on wheather the

-in the copper scroll ever really existed Even if it did, there
+treasure mentioned in the copper scroll ever really existed Even

-is no evidence that any group has control of it today.
+if it did, there is no evidence that any group has control of

 The fact that Leonardo wasn't the grand master